-Exceptional Services.
 Any service above the minimum required by accountability rules can be regarded as exceptional since it would not continue unless additionally rewarded.
 Exceptional services can be performed by individual employees for their co-workers or for their superiors when work efforts among co-workers are not highly interdependent.
-In PD situation, systemwide exceptional services for the employer are not possible unless a minimum number of employees participates.
-The more interdependent the work efforts are, the higher this minimum number must be.
+In PD situations, system-wide exceptional services for the employer are not possible unless a minimum number of employees participate.
+The more interdependent the work efforts are, the higher this minimum number must be (see section 5).